 A literature review, or narrative review, is an attempt to obtain and synthesise the results and conclusions of key publications on a given topic.
 Literature reviews often do not answer one specific question like a systematic review does, and they usually bring together a summary of the literature in a qualitative manner.
 They may be a first step in determining the current state of the literature on a topic.

 A literature review may be undertaken in a systematic way in order to be comprehensive, without being a systematic review.
 It is important to recognise the differences between the two and determine which type of review is best suited to your needs - or whether one of the other reviews detailed here is more applicable.

-Scoping reviews can be used to map the key concepts underpinning a research area as well as to clarify working definitions, and/or the conceptual boundaries of a topic.
+Scoping reviews are exploratory in nature and are used to systematically search the literature and map the key concepts underpinning a research area as well as to clarify working definitions, and/or the conceptual boundaries of a topic.
 Scoping reviews may be undertaken as a preliminary exercise prior to the conduct of a systematic review, or as a stand alone review.

 Scoping reviews may:

-Umbrella reviews are sometimes referred to as a "review of a review".
+Umbrella reviews are sometimes referred to as a "review of reviews".
 They are an attempt to identify and appraise, extract and summarise all the evidence from research syntheses related to a topic or question.

 Umbrella reviews may: